SuperOfficeDocs/superoffice-docs/docs/developer-portal/create-app/sync-app.md

 ---

 # Register an ERP and quote sync app

+## About this template

 This template creates an standard app configuration that ask for the Erp and Quote endpoint.

-* enables the WebApi and Services88 API endpoint.
+* enables the *WebApi* and *Services88 API endpoint*.
-* enable access to the SystemToken claim and add access to the Webhooks agent.
+* enable access to the *SystemToken* claim
+* enables access to the *ERPSync and Webhooks* agent.
-* ask for the ERP Sync and Quote URL in the wizard.
+* asks for the ERP Sync and Quote URL in the wizard.
+These may also be added at a later time under the Advanced - ERP.

+## Standard app granted license

-* grant Integration server under licenses so the Sync / Quote panel is active in customers admin client.
+*Integration server* under licenses so the Sync / Quote panel is active in customers admin client.

+## Create app

 1. In the Developer Portal, go to your partner page.